Geology (GEO)

 GEO 4213.
 Chemical Hydrology.
 (3-0) 3 Credit Hours.

 Prerequisite: GEO 3373 or GEO 4623, or consent of instructor.
 Discussion of the basic chemical principles of the water cycle, as well as environmentally relevant applications based on case studies.
 Detailed Groundwater Hydrogeochemistry, Surface Water Hydrogeochemistry, Surface water and Groundwater Interaction - Geochemical Principles governing, Quantitative and Modeling analysis and geologic effects on quality and flow of groundwater.
 Coverage of contemporary global issues related to water resources, including pollution control, environmental rehabilitation, sustainable development, and global warming exploration of anthropogenic.
 Topics include land-atmosphere interactions, movement of water and water rock interaction, contaminant transport in groundwater systems.
 ASBOG Test Syllabus and web-based teaching are followed.
 (Formerly GEO 4204.
 Credit cannot be earned for both GEO 4204 and GEO 4213.)
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4303.
 Geomicrobiology.
 (3-0) 3 Credit Hours.

-Prerequisites: GEO 1103, GEO 1111, CHE 1103, CHE 1121, and MAT 1093, or consent of instructor.
+Prerequisite: GEO 1103, GEO 1111, CHE 1103, CHE 1121, and MAT 1093, or consent of instructor.
 The overall objective of this course is to give you an understanding of how microorganisms impact geological environments and how geological environments, in turn, influence microbial activity.
 The course is divided into three units: (1) Fundamentals of geomicrobiology.
 Here you will learn about the basic properties of microbes, how we characterize them, and how they function.
 We will also discuss the major biogeochemical cycles.
 This portion of the course will lay the foundation for learning about microbial interactions with geological environments.
 (2) Influence of geological environments on microorganisms.
 This portion of the course examines environmental controls that influence who exist within microbial communities and what kinds of reactions they carry out.
 We will emphasize use of thermodynamic calculations to analyze microbial communities and predict behavior.
 (3) Impacts of microbial activity on geological environments.
 We will begin this portion of the course with an overview of ways microbes impact their environments and then focus our discussion on impacts of microbial activity on water resources.
 Generally offered: Fall.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4313.
 Biogeochemical Modeling.
 (3-0) 3 Credit Hours.